mlcommons/algorithmic-efficiency/README.md

 ## Paper and Citing the AlgoPerf Benchmark

-In our paper ["Benchmarking Neural Network Training Algorithms"](http://arxiv.org/abs/2306.07179) we motivate, describe, and justify the *AlgoPerf: Training algorithms* benchmark.
+In our paper ["Benchmarking Neural Network Training Algorithms"](http://arxiv.org/abs/2306.07179) we motivate, describe, and justify the *AlgoPerf: Training Algorithms* benchmark.

 If you are using the *AlgoPerf benchmark*, its codebase, baselines, or workloads, please consider citing our paper: